 4. Switch to the Actions for current versions tabAdd New Lifecycle Rule dialog - Actions for current versions actions

-5. Add new transition to the GLACIER storage class.5.1 (Optional) Configure the same for noncurrent versions if you would like to transfer object versions for versioning-enabled buckets
+5. Add new transition to the GLACIER and/or DEEP_ARCHIVE storage class.5.1 (Optional) Configure the same for noncurrent versions if you would like to transfer object versions for versioning-enabled buckets

 6. Click Add new rule to add new rule into the list and Save to apply changes.

 You may configure S3 Browser to automatically apply the GLACIER and DEEP_ARCHIVE storage classes for files during uploading.